-Many children have been orphaned or displaced by the recent earthquake activity in Nepal.
+Many children were orphaned or displaced by disastrous 2015 earthquakes in Nepal.
 Ama Foundation is working with anti-trafficking organizations and the Nepal government to help find these children a safe home.
-We will be taking many of them into our Ama Ghar home, which can house 75 children - but we currently only have funding for the 50 children who currently live there.
-Please help us to raise the funds to take in more children and give them a loving home, an education and a future.
+Since 2015, we have taken 20 new children into our home, which can house 75 children - but we currently only have funding for the 46 children who currently live there.
+Your contribution helps to take in more children and give them a loving home, an education and a future.

-Many children between the ages of 4-17 have been displaced as a result of the recent earthquake activity in Nepal.
+Many children in Nepal have been displaced because of earthquake activity, poverty, drug addiction and malnutrition.
 Some have lost their entire family and become orphans, others have lost the primary breadwinner in their family and can no longer be supported by living relatives.
 These children are all traumatized and vulnerable; this fund will help to provide them with a safe home at Ama Ghar, where they will receive counseling, medical care, food, education - and most importantly, love.

-The long term effect is that we will take in 25 new children who have been rescued from the earthquake and provide them with an education so that they have a bright future - and so that they can become productive citizens of the New Nepal that will rise up from this disaster.
+The long term effect is that we will be able to take in 25 new displaced children and provide them with an education so that they have a bright future - and so that they can become productive citizens of Nepal and the world.